-1 - 9 Toggles the selected camera Video Loss alarm between "On" and "Off" (The factory default is "Off").
+1 - 9 Toggles the selected camera Video Loss alarm between "On" and "Off" (factory default).

-An alarm (and alarm output) will be generated upon loss of video input on any camera with the Video Loss Alarm enabled.
-The "No Video" message will be displayed when a camera video input is lost, regardless of the alarm settings.
+An alarm will be generated upon loss of video input on any camera with the Video Loss Alarm enabled, provided the camera's alarming input is enabled through the "Enable Scheduled Alarms" menu.
+The "No Video" message will be displayed anytime a camera video input is not present, regardless of the alarm settings.